Slow and steady wins the race…

 When it comes to the technique of panning itself, there are a few things to bear in mind:

-• There’ll probably be at least one other person in the truck, so it’s worth moving your lens from one side to another beforehand just to make sure you have enough room to work.
+There’ll probably be at least one other person in the truck, so it’s worth moving your lens from side to side beforehand to make sure you have enough room.

-• Keep your left eye open while panning in order to keep track of the animal (and anything else that happens).
+Keep your left eye open while panning to keep track of the animal (and anything else that happens).

-• When the action starts, it’s important to pan across smoothly with the subject, relying on your torso and big muscle groups rather than your wrists and arms.
+When the action starts, it’s important to pan across smoothly with the subject, turning from your hips rather than using your wrists and arms.

-• Take pictures only in the second quarter of the panning arc (ie after you’ve had time to get used to the motion of the animal but before it starts to face away from you).
+Take pictures only in the first half of the panning arc (ie before your subject turns away from you).

 You should also consider using a tripod if you can.
 It’s impossible on a game drive, but that’s another way to give yourself a better chance of success.